-- INSTEAD OF SCHEDULING LONG SESSIONS, TRY TRAINING FOR 15 MINUTES BEFORE REHEARSALS and then use the rehearsal to give them hands-on experience.
-Break the 15 minutes up into three five-minute segments: - Five minutes to start building a relationship with them.
+- INSTEAD OF SCHEDULING LONG SESSIONS, TRY TRAINING FOR 15 MINUTES BEFORE REHEARSALS and then use the rehearsal to give them hands on experience.
+Break the 15 minutes up into three five-minute segments: - □ Five minutes to start building a relationship with them.
 Get to know them a little they need to know that you care about them, not just what they can do. - Five minutes of focused training on a specific topic.
 You can show them a training video or teach them yourself, whichever may be more applicable.
-In other words, don't try to teach them compression and EQ all in the same week; keep it focused. - Give them five minutes to create a mixing cheat sheet so that they have something to reference quickly.
-The cheat sheet should list all the vocals and instruments they will be mixing, with notations for lead vocals and lead instruments for each song in that service.
-The cheat sheet can be an excellent tool for helping a new volunteer get familiar with all the different vocals and instruments and how the mix will change from song to song.
+In other words, don't try to teach them compression and EQ all in the same week, keep it focused. - □ Five minutes creating a mixing cheat sheet so that they have something to quickly reference.
+The cheat sheet should list out all the vocals and instruments they will be mixing, with notations for lead vocals and lead instruments for each song in that service.
+The cheat sheet can be a great tool for helping a new volunteer get familiar with all the different vocals and instruments, and how the mix will change from song to song.